Atikk/leveleditor/README.md

-# DotGame - Tile-Based Game Editor
+﻿# DotGame - Tile-Based Game Editor

 A C# desktop application for creating and playing tile-based games with a visual map editor.

-## ✅ Cross-Platform Success!
+## âœ… Cross-Platform Success!

 This application was originally designed for **Windows** using Windows Forms.
 The Windows Forms version is preserved in `src/DotGameCSharp/` and works perfectly on Windows systems.